• Art Magazine

 Image by Paul Henri Degrande, via Pixabay

-This isn't about turning the studio into a sterile operating room.
-Rather, it's about maintaining a healthy level of order and cleanliness, which both protects health and facilitates work.
-Properly implementing hygiene in the studio primarily means being aware of the risks and developing practical routines that can be integrated into everyday work.
-Many people underestimate the impact a tidy workplace has on concentration and thus on the quality of creative work.
+The goal isn't to transform the studio into a sterile operating room.
+Rather, it's about achieving a healthy level of order and cleanliness that both protects health and facilitates work.
+Implementing proper hygiene in the studio primarily means being aware of the risks and developing practical routines that can be integrated into daily work.
+Many underestimate how much a tidy workspace impacts concentration and, consequently, the quality of creative work.

 The invisible dangers

-Most artists are familiar with this: After a long day in the studio, your head hurts, your eyes burn, or your nose runs.
-These symptoms are often dismissed as normal side effects of work.
-In fact, they are often warning signs of poor air quality or handling problematic materials.
+Most artists are familiar with this: after a long day working in the studio, their head aches, their eyes burn, or their nose runs.
+These symptoms are often dismissed as normal side effects of the work.
+In reality, however, they are frequently warning signs of poor air quality or the use of problematic materials.

 Oil paints, for example, often contain heavy metals such as cadmium or cobalt.
-Mixing and application produce fine particles that can be inhaled.
-Acrylic paints are considered less problematic, but can also generate aerosols when applied with spray bottles or airbrushes.
-And then there are the solvents—turpentine, white spirit, or other thinners—which are naturally found openly in many studios.
+Mixing and applying them creates fine particles that can be inhaled.
+Acrylic paints are considered less problematic, but can also produce aerosols when used with spray bottles or airbrushes.
+And then there are the solvents – turpentine, white spirit, or other thinners, which are commonly left out in many studios.

-The problem isn't just the acute exposure, but the cumulative effect over years.
+The problem isn't just the acute strain, but the cumulative effect over years.
 Many health problems among artists develop gradually.
-Chronic bronchitis, skin eczema, or sensitization to certain substances often only appear after years of intensive work.
-At that point, it becomes clear that prevention would have been more important than previously thought.
+Chronic bronchitis, skin eczema, or sensitivities to certain substances often only appear after years of intensive work.
+It's only then that it becomes clear that prevention would have been more important than previously thought.

 When authorities visit

-Anyone who also uses their studio as a gallery or regularly receives visitors should be aware that legal requirements for health protection can also play a role.
-While the requirements for private studios are less strict than for commercial spaces, different rules apply as soon as public traffic is added.
-Anyone who holds workshops or regularly presents their work in person, for example, operates in a gray area where hygiene and safety standards become relevant.
+Anyone who uses their studio as a gallery or regularly receives visitors should be aware that legal regulations regarding health and safety may also play a role.
+While the requirements for private studios are less stringent than for commercial spaces, different rules apply as soon as public access is involved.
+Those who, for example, give workshops or regularly present their work on-site operate in a gray area where hygiene and safety standards become relevant.

-Regardless of legal considerations, your own concern for your health should be motivation enough.
-A studio where chemicals evaporate uncontrollably or dust lies centimeters thick on the shelves is simply not a healthy workplace.
+Regardless of legal considerations, one's own interest in health should be motivation enough.
+A studio where chemicals evaporate uncontrollably or where dust lies centimeters thick on the shelves is simply not a healthy workplace.
 And a sick artist simply cannot work productively.

 Practical solutions for everyday life

-The good news: You don't need complex installations or expensive renovations to significantly improve the situation.
+The good news: No elaborate installations or expensive renovations are needed to significantly improve the situation.
 Often, a few simple habits and adjustments are enough.

 Regular ventilation is the simplest and most effective measure of all.
-Cross-ventilation at least three times a day for ten minutes – it sounds simple, but it's often neglected.
-Especially in winter, when it's cold outside, windows often remain closed.
-This is precisely when the risk of pollutant buildup is particularly high.
+Cross-ventilation at least three times a day for ten minutes – it sounds trivial, but is neglected by many.
+Especially in winter, when it's cold outside, the windows often remain closed.
+Yet, it is precisely then that the risk of pollutant accumulation is particularly high.

 Order as a creativity booster

 It may sound contradictory, but many artists report that they can work more diligently in a tidy studio.
-There are psychological reasons for this: Outward order creates inner clarity.
-Those who don't have to constantly search for the right brush or step over tubes of paint can concentrate better on the work at hand.
+This has psychological reasons: external order creates inner clarity.
+Those who don't constantly have to search for the right brush or step over tubes of paint can concentrate better on the actual work.

-This doesn't mean that every brush needs to be sorted and every color alphabetically ordered.
+This doesn't mean that every brush has to be sorted and every color alphabetically ordered.
 It's more about having a system that works.
-Work surfaces should be cleared regularly, used materials should be returned to their proper place, and waste shouldn't be left lying around for weeks.
+Work surfaces should be cleared regularly, used materials should be returned to their proper place, and waste shouldn't lie around for weeks.

 The effect on creative productivity is also interesting.
-If you know your materials and where everything is, you can work more spontaneously.
-Sudden ideas can be implemented without having to spend half an hour tidying up.
-This is especially important for time-critical projects or when working with quick-drying materials.
+Those who know their materials and where everything is located can work more spontaneously.
+Sudden ideas can be implemented without spending half an hour tidying up.
+This is particularly important for time-sensitive projects or when working with fast-drying materials.

 Material-specific hygiene

 Different techniques require different hygiene approaches.
-Those working with oil face different challenges than those firing ceramics or welding metal.
+Those who work with oil face different challenges than those who fire ceramics or weld metal.

-With oil painting, the main problem is the odor caused by solvents.
-In addition to effective ventilation, switching to low-odor or natural alternatives can help.
-While orange oil-based turpentine substitute smells more pleasant, it's not necessarily healthier.
-Better options are water-based acrylic paints or plant-based mediums, which are truly solvent-free.
+The main problem with oil painting is the odor from solvents.
+Besides effective ventilation, switching to low-odor or natural alternatives can help.
+While turpentine substitutes based on orange oil smell more pleasant, they aren't necessarily healthier.
+Water-based acrylic paints or plant-based mediums that are truly solvent-free are better options.

-Sculptors who work with plaster, stone, or clay primarily deal with dust.
-Keeping the materials moist while working is a clever trick.
+Sculptors working with plaster, stone, or clay primarily deal with dust.
+Keeping the materials moist during the process is a clever trick.
 Damp stone or plaster produces significantly less dust.
-After work, all surfaces should be wiped with a damp cloth, not swept – otherwise, the dust will just stir up.
+After working, all surfaces should be wiped with a damp cloth, not swept – otherwise, the dust will just be stirred up.

-For artists who want to present or sell their work digitally, for example, through online contemporary art galleries, a clean, well-documented studio essential.
+For artists who want to present or sell their work digitally, for example through online contemporary art galleries, a clean, well-documented studio essential.
 Photos of works in progress appear more professional when the background isn't chaotic.
-While this is a minor aspect, it shows that cleanliness can also have practical advantages for presenting one's work.
+While this is a minor point, it demonstrates that cleanliness can also have practical advantages for presenting one's work.

 Brushes, palettes and other tools

 Cleaning tools often becomes a tedious chore at the end of a long workday.
-Nevertheless, it's essential – not only for the durability of the tools, but also for hygiene.
+Nevertheless, it is essential – not only for the longevity of the tools, but also for hygiene.

 Dirty brushes that haven't been properly cleaned can harbor bacteria and mold.
-This may sound dramatic, but it's certainly possible with natural bristles if they're stored damp and with paint residue.
+This sounds dramatic, but it's quite possible with natural bristles if they're stored damp and with paint residue.
 Palettes should also be cleaned after use.
-Old, dried-on paint residue attracts dust and can get mixed into the fresh paint the next time you mix it.
+Old, dried paint residue attracts dust and can get mixed into fresh paint the next time you mix.

-Special bar soap or mild dish soap are suitable for cleaning brushes.
-For stubborn paints, a bath in linseed oil before using soap helps.
-It's important to squeeze out the brushes thoroughly after cleaning and dry them lying down or hanging—never standing on the bristles.
+For cleaning brushes, use special bars of soap or mild dish soap.
+For stubborn paints, soak the brushes in linseed oil before using soap.
+It's important to squeeze out the excess water after cleaning and dry them lying down or hanging – never standing on their bristles.

 Finding the balance

 Ultimately, it's about finding a realistic middle ground.
-A studio doesn't have to be a clinically clean room, but it shouldn't pose a health hazard either.
-Most artists develop their own routines over time that suit their way of working.
+A studio doesn't have to be a clinical cleanroom, but it shouldn't pose a health hazard either.
+Most artists develop their own routines over time that suit their working methods.

-It's important to be aware of the risks and consistently implement simple protective measures.
-Regular ventilation, closed containers for solvents, clean work surfaces, and wearing protective equipment during hazardous activities – these aren't major sacrifices, but rather sensible precautions.
+It is important to be aware of the risks and to consistently implement simple protective measures.
+Regular ventilation, closed containers for solvents, clean work surfaces, and wearing protective equipment when performing hazardous tasks – these are not major sacrifices, but sensible precautions.

 Conclusion from studio life

-The romantic image of the chaotic artist's studio has its justification – as a cliché.
-In reality, most professional artists work in much more orderly environments than one might expect.
-There's good reason for this: Those who protect their health and ensure a pleasant work environment can be more productive and, above all, creative for longer.
+The romantic notion of the chaotic artist's studio has its place – as a cliché.
+In reality, most professional artists work in far more organized environments than one might assume.
+There are good reasons for this: those who protect their health and ensure a pleasant working environment can be more productive and, above all, remain creative for longer.

-Hygiene in the studio doesn't mean sterility, but rather the sensible use of materials and tools.
-It means taking responsibility for your own health and designing your workspace to support creativity rather than hinder it.
-Those who find this balance will discover that cleanliness and artistic freedom are by no means mutually exclusive—quite the opposite.
+Hygiene in the studio doesn't mean sterility, but rather the responsible handling of materials and tools.
+It means taking responsibility for one's own health and designing the workspace in a way that supports creativity instead of hindering it.
+Those who find this balance will discover that cleanliness and artistic freedom are by no means mutually exclusive – quite the opposite.

 Owner and managing director of Kunstplaza .
 Publicist, editor and passionate blogger in the field of art, design and creativity since 2011.